CEASPA – Panama

 Raising Awareness for Ngabe Rights

-CEASPA’s goal was to inform the villagers of their rights to preserve their way of life and to have a negotiating voice with the corporate representatives.
-OMPT supplied CEASPA with a dozen projector kits and video production kits that have successfully improved the efficiency of spreading awareness of the issues they address.
+CEASPA's, the Panamanian Center for Research and Social Action, goal was to inform the villagers of their right to preserve their way of life while having a negotiating voice with the corporate representatives.
+OMPT supplied CEASPA with a dozen projector and video production kits that have successfully improved the efficiency of spreading awareness in pursuit of these goals.

-CEASPA reached out to OMPT and asked us to come to Tole, Panama in early January of 2012 to conduct a three-day workshop on the fundamentals of a pico projector and video production.
-CEASPA’s objective for using videos was to teach civic engagement to a group of people living in a mountainous rural area of northern Panama.
-These indigenous Panamanians were being faced with several large corporate interests bringing mining operations and tourism to the region.
+CEASPA reached out to OMPT and asked us to come to Tole, Panama, in early January 2012 to conduct a three-day workshop on the fundamentals of a pico projector and video production.
+CEASPA’s objective for using videos was to teach civic engagement to a community of people living in a mountainous, rural area of northern Panama.
+These indigenous Panamanians faced several large corporate interests bringing mining operations and tourism to the region.